JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 The extracted features where fed to a Linear Support Vector Machine classifier(SVC).
 Therefore the SVC model of sklearn with default settings were used.
 The model were trained with several combinations of feature extraction and diffrent parameters.

-In the end the best result generated an accuracy of XXXX% on the test dataset with the following parameter:
+In the end the best result generated an accuracy of 99.35% on the test dataset with the following parameter:

     color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 9  # HOG orientations